 It’s durable: Gel nails last double the time normal polishes do.

 Cost effective: Gel manicures at a salon can cost anywhere between $30 and $80 each time you go.
-A gel nail kit you own falls within the same price range as one trip to the salon.
+An at home gel nail kit falls within the same price range as one trip to the salon.

 It’s seriously easy: The whole process takes less than a half an hour to complete.